maeddes/hft-2020/README.md

 ### Tools

-- Postman
+- Postman (or any other HTTP Client)
 - Docker
-- VirtualBox

 ### CLI

-- curl
+- cURL
 - httpie
 - git